hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 As discussed in the previous section, the recommended approach to set your ``$MODULEPATH`` environment variable so modules from the correct software stack are available, is by using the cluster module.
-It is however also possible to manually the path where modules are searched.
+It is however also possible to manually modify the path where modules are searched.

 Each software stack is located in a directory with the following hierarchical structure::